lsegundo11/Ishkara/Characters/NPC/Villains/Masym.md

 ![[masym-token.png|400]]

 ## Who am I
-- Male Halfling Fighter, Evil.
+- Male Halfling Fighter (assasin), Evil.
 Masym has a square face, with cropped red hair and brown eyes.
 He wears chain mail and wields a flail.
-Masym serves a powerful arch-fiend named Leraie.
+Masym serves a powerful arch-fiend named [[Laraie]].
 Fighter in the pit at [[The Broken Fang]].

 ## Stats
 - AC: xx